 We work with two highly regarded Universities; Nottingham Trent University (NTU) and University of Leicester (UoL).
 Whilst the universities are responsible for delivering and accrediting the Post Graduate Certificate of Education (PGCE), we work closely with each university to ensure you are being provided with the best possible training so that the information provided can be transferred into your own classroom practice.
 University-based days occur 12 times throughout the year and are usually on ‘taught programme days’.

-You will complete 2 x 5,000-word assignments (one in the autumn term and one in the spring term) to gain your PGCE award.
-Those completing these assignments to the required level have the opportunity to access Masters credits.
+You will complete 3 components to gain your PGCE award; 2 x 5,000-word assignments (one in the autumn term and one in the spring term) and an online evidence portfolio that you will work on across the year.
+Those completing these components to the required level have the opportunity to access Masters credits.

 You will gather evidence of progress throughout your training and store it electronically on an e-portfolio.
 Your progress is presented, reviewed and discussed termly by the panel and those meeting the assessment criteria are awarded QTS by Inspiring Leaders.